thanhit95/multi-threading/notes-demos-exercises.md

 &nbsp;

-### DEMO 11 - THREAD POOLS
+### DEMO 11 - EXECUTOR SERVICES AND THREAD POOLS

-You learn how to use thread pool and how thread pool works.
+You learn how to use the executor services (and thread pools) and how they works.

+From Wikipedia:

-A thread pool is a software design pattern for achieving concurrency of execution in a computer program.
+> A thread pool is a software design pattern for achieving concurrency of execution in a computer program.
 Often also called a replicated workers or worker-crew model, a thread pool maintains multiple threads waiting for tasks to be allocated for concurrent execution by the supervising program.
 By maintaining a pool of threads, the model increases performance and avoids latency in execution due to frequent creation and destruction of threads for short-lived tasks.

+An executor service (or a thread-pool executor) includes:

+- A thread pool, and
+- Methods to manage this thread pool:
+  - `submit()`: Push tasks to thread pool
+  - `shutdown()`: Stop/join all threads in pool
+  - ...

 &nbsp;